-Each employee / sub contractor who works under the remit of the Treysta Building health and welfare as well as that of their colleagues who may be affected by his / her acts or omissions while at work.
+Each employee / sub contractor who works under the remit of the Treysta Building Services must acknowledge his / her responsibility to safe guard their own safety, health and welfare as well as that of their colleagues who may be affected by his / her acts or omissions while at work.
 Therefore employees must be aware of their duty in creating and contributing to the creation of a work environment free from bullying or conduct that is likely to contribute to bullying at work and off site at work related social events.